 What happens during my medical visit?

-• A medical clinician (Nurse Practitioner or Physician) will join you in the exam room and inquire about the reason for your visit.
+A medical clinician (Nurse Practitioner or Physician) will join you on the phone or video and inquire about the reason for your visit.
 Inform the clinician of your medical history including previous illness, hospitalizations, and medication.
 Please be open with your clinician so that they can effectively assess your concerns.

-• The clinician will then perform a physical examination, focusing on areas of concern.
-Following the examination, the clinician will talk with you about your diagnosis, assessment, and prognosis to the extent that it is known.
+The clinician will discuss your symptoms, concerns and talk with you about your diagnosis, assessment, and prognosis to the extent that it is known.
 They will offer you a plan for treating the issue and make recommendations for follow-up care.
-These recommendations may include an invitation to come meet with a clinician in person at UHCS, a referral to off-site services for further assessment or ongoing care.
+These recommendations may include an invitation to come meet with a clinician in person at UHCS, a referral to off-site services for further assessment or ongoing care, or at home treatment.
 The clinician will also share with you information pertaining to the risks, common and serious side effects, and potential benefits of accepting or declining a recommended treatment.

-• Please be aware that you may be charged for lab tests.
+Please be aware that you may be charged for lab tests.
 You should refer to your health insurance plan information for coverage of lab tests.
 Please make sure to tell the front desk staff your insurance number when you check in.
 If you do not, unfortunately Baystate Laboratory will bill you directly for the labs as they will not have your insurance information to properly process the claim.

 Is my treatment confidential?